 Pursuant to the terms of the Betta Pharma License Agreement, we granted Betta Pharma an exclusive license under certain of our intellectual property rights to develop, manufacture and commercialize CFT8919 for all uses in humans in Greater China.
 Betta Pharma is responsible for all development, regulatory approval, manufacturing and commercialization costs in Greater China except where Betta Pharma acts as our agent in Greater China in connection with a global trial sponsored by us.
 As part of the collaboration, Betta Pharma has made an upfront cash payment of \$10.0 million and we are eligible to receive up to \$357.0 million in aggregate milestone payments, plus tiered royalties on net sales of CFT8919 in Greater China.
 Royalties payable from Betta Pharma to us range from low to mid double-digit percent, subject to certain reductions under certain circumstances as described in the Betta Pharma License Agreement.
 In addition, as part of the collaboration, we have agreed to make milestone payments to Betta Pharma of up to \$40 million following our receipt of approval of a New Drug Application for CFT8919 from the U.S. Food and Drug Administration, with the milestone amount based on the percentage of patients in contemplated clinical trials that were enrolled by Betta Pharma and the line of therapy of the approval.
-In addition, we have agreed to pay Betta Pharma tiered royalties on net sales of CFT8919 in our territory, which is the rest of the world excluding Greater China, in the low single digit percent range, subject to certain reductions under certain circumstances as described in the Betta Pharma License Agreement shall terminate on a product-by-product and country-by-country basis on the latest of (i) the twelve (12) year anniversary of the first commercial sale of such product in such country, (ii) the expiration of any regulatory exclusivity period that covers such product in such country.
-Further, in January 2024, an affiliate of Betta Pharma purchased shares of our common for \$25.0 million as described below.
+In addition, we have agreed to pay Betta Pharma License Agreement.
+The royalty cortain reductions under certain circumstances as described in the Betta Pharma License Agreement.
+The royalty term for all contemplated royalties under the Betta Pharma License Agreement.
+The royalty term for all contemplated royalties under the Betta Pharma License Agreement on a product-by-product and country-by-country basis on the latest of (i) the twelve (12) year anniversary of the first commercial sale of such product in such country, (ii) the expiration of any regulatory exclusivity period that covers such product in such country, and (iii) the expiration of the last-to-expire licensed patent that covers such product in such country.
+Betta Pharma purchased shares of our common for \$25.0 million as described below.